ByteThisCoding/simple-nd-base/README.md

 - Unit testing.

 For our website www.bytethisstore.com, we used this implementation to start coding before we had officially decided upon what database technology to use.
+For more information on how to use this library, please visit: https://bytethisstore.com/articles/pg/simple-nd-base

 ## Recommended Use
 We recommend you use this in conjunction with a data access layer in this manner such as this: